fossasia/phimpme-android/README.md

 	 you are supposed to make a pull request to _development_.
 	 Make sure it passes a build check on Travis

-	 It is advisable to clone only the development branch using following command:
+	 It is advisable to clone only the development branch using the following command:

 	`git clone -b <branch> <remote_repo>`